tresorit/cwac-endless/README.markdown

 Version
 -------
-This is version v0.8.0 of this module, meaning it is getting up there in age, as is its author.
+This is version v0.9.0 of this module, which is causing the author some trepidation, seeing that "9" there, and thinking that it is an awfully big number.

 Demo
 ----
-In the `demo/` sub-project you will find a sample activity that demonstrates the use of `EndlessAdapter`.
+In the `demo/` sub-project you will find three sample activities that demonstrate the use of `EndlessAdapter`.
+Included in this is `EndlessAdapterFragmentDemo`, which shows how to use `EndlessAdapter` in a retained fragment.
+Note that while the `demo/` sample requires API Level 11 (as `EndlessAdapterFragmentDemo` uses native fragments and the native action bar), `EndlessAdapter` should work back to API Level 3.

 Note that when you build the JAR via `ant jar`, the sample activity is not included, nor any resources -- only the